-If you clean the motorcycle regularly, its value and appearance will be maintained over a long period.
-Avoid direct sunshine on the motorcycle during cleaning.
+To maintain the value and appearance of the motorcycle over a long period, clean it regularly.
+Avoid direct sunshine when cleaning the motorcycle.

-- Close off the exhaust system to keep water from entering. - First remove coarse dirt particles with a gentle spray of water. - Spray very dirty areas with a normal motorcycle cleaner and then clean with a paintbrush.
+- Close off exhaust system to keep water from entering. - Remove loose dirt first with a soft jet of water. - Spray the heavily soiled parts with a normal commercial motorcycle cleaner and clean using a brush.

 Motorcycle cleaner ( p.
-139)
+148)